The translation of this document is outdated.

 service has compensated or started to compensate the losses

-caused to a business user or corporate website user until the day
+caused to a business user or corporate website user by the day of

 3) whether the violation is interrupted upon initiative of the